-L. Investigations Without A Complaint
+M. Investigations Without A Complaint

-When necessary to meet its commitment to provide an environment free of unlawful relationship violence or sexual misconduct, the University may investigate alleged incidents of relationship violence or sexual misconduct of which it becomes aware, even if no complaint has been filed or the individual(s) involved is unwilling to pursue a complaint or participate in an investigation.
-If a University employee becomes aware of specific and credible allegations of relationship violence or sexual misconduct, whether through a complainant or otherwise, the allegations should be reported promptly to the Title IX Coordinator.
+When necessary to meet its commitment to provide an environment free of unlawful relationship violence or sexual misconduct, the University may investigate alleged incidents of relationship violence or sexual misconduct of which it becomes aware, even if no complaint has been filed, the individual(s) involved is unwilling to pursue a complaint or participate in an investigation, or the individual(s) involved have requested to participate anonymously.
+If a University employee becomes aware of specific and credible allegations of relationship violence or sexual misconduct, whether through a claimant or otherwise, the allegations should be reported promptly to the Office of Institutional Equity.
+See discussion in Section XI.E.4 above for additional information.

-M. Informal Resolution of Complaints
+N. Informal Resolution of Complaints